hansgundlach/SpeedRunAnalysis/nanogpt_speedrun_records_README.md

   - Stage 2 (middle 1/3): 262,144 tokens/step
   - Stage 3 (final 1/3): 393,216 tokens/step
   - Average: **262,144 tokens/step**
-- Records 40–74 all use 262,144 tokens/step as the effective average
+- Records 40–74 are generally in the 262,144 tokens/step regime (with schedule variation for some runs)

 ---